2015 Copa del Rey final: Post-match

 The conduct of Neymar, who performed tricks with the ball in the closing stages of Barcelona's victory, was a talking point after the match.
 His opponent Iraola decried Neymar, saying that his actions were unsporting, while Barcelona manager Luis Enrique said that Neymar's actions were common in Brazil, even though frowned upon in Spain, and would have to change.
 However, Neymar himself did not apologise and said that he would repeat his behaviour in the future.

 In July 2015, the Spanish Sports Council levied fines against both clubs and the RFEF, with all three entities deemed to have taken insufficient action against security breaches and planned protests of Basque and Catalan separatist supporters who jeered the Spanish national anthem and King Felipe VI.
 Barcelona were laden with a €66,000 fine, Athletic with €18,000 and the RFEF €123,000.
 Barcelona claimed that the fines were punishment of freedom of expression.

 Lionel Messi's first goal was nominated for the FIFA Puskás Award at the 2015 FIFA Ballon d'Or.
 It finished as runner-up to a bicycle kick by Wendell Lira for Goianésia in the Brazilian third division.

-Barcelona had already won La Liga, and concluded their treble a week after securing the Copa, with victory over Juventus in the 2015 UEFA Champions League Final in Berlin.
+Barcelona had already won La Liga, and concluded their treble a week after securing the Copa, with victory over Juventus in the 2015 UEFA Champions League final in Berlin.
 They became the first European club to win the national league, national cup and continental cup in one season on two separate occasions.

 As Barcelona won both domestic tournaments, Athletic were the cup entrants in the 2015 Supercopa de España, in which they defeated Barcelona 5–1 on aggregate for their first trophy since their double in 1983–84.
+Athletic also entered the 2015–16 UEFA Europa League, but their status as beaten cup finalists no longer granted a place (unlike the seasons following their losses to UEFA Champions League-qualified Barcelona in 2009 and 2012) as the rules were changed from 2015 onwards; instead they qualified via their 7th-place league finish.